rccoleman/lmdirect/README.md

 # lmdirect

+> [!WARNING]
+> This integration will most likely not work with your machine.
+Any machine, that updated to Gateway v3 in or before September 2023, will need to use https://github.com/zweckj/lmcloud.
+If you're looking for the Home Assistant integration, please see [this one](https://github.com/zweckj/lamarzocco)
+>
+> This repo will be archived.

 ## Local API access to network-connected La Marzocco espresso machines

 This is a prototype library for interacting with the local network API of a La Marzocco espresso machine.
 It's still in the beginning stages, but currently it's able to retrieve configuration and status information from the machine and turn it on/off.
 I've reverse-engineered this from decoding the network traffic between the mobile app and the machine, so it's incomplete, imperfect, and may have significant bugs.
 It works on my La Marzocco GS/3, but I can't guarantee that you'll have a similar experience with yours.